Redeem Now Ends in:

 To play an A power chord, find the root note A on the E string (5th fret).

-• Place your index finger on the 5th fret of the E string (A).
+• Place your index finger on the 5th fret of the low E string and your ring finger on the 7th frets of the A and D strings.

 Power Chords on the A String